acuarica/jnif/README.md

 Lowoverhead agent.
 Modular parser, you pay what you need.
 Full power of templates for better performance.

+Since the instrumentation should be really really fast, and therefore having a negligent overhead,
+* it could be added in production environments?
+* and also it will be more benefitial in debuggers and profilers where you may instrument on demand.

 # Development

 Modular parser using templates.